 Fraknoi served for 14 years as the Executive Director of the Astronomical Society of the Pacific, an international scientific and educational organization founded in 1889.
 He edited its popular-level magazine, Mercury, and started its newsletter for teachers, Universe in the Classroom.
 He founded and directed the Society’s Project ASTRO, a program that trains and brings professional and amateur astronomers into 4th – 9th grade classrooms (in regional sites throughout the U.S.) After retiring as Executive Director, he has worked as Senior Educator for the Society, developing educational materials and leading educational workshops.

 A prolific writer, Fraknoi is the lead author of Astronomy, a nationally-adopted introductory college textbook, published free on-line by OpenStax with support from the Gates Foundation and others.
 (It is now the most widely used astronomy textbook in the U.S.) He is also the editor of two award-winning guides for teachers, The Universe at Your Fingertips and Solar Science.
 He has written two children’s book on astronomy, Disney’s Wonderful World of Space, and When the Sun Goes Dark.
 With Dr. Sidney Wolff, he was the founding editor of Astronomy Education Review, an on-line journal/magazine about astronomy education.
-Recently, he has started writing short science-fiction stories extrapolating astronomical ideas; seven of his stories have been published so far.
+Recently, he has started writing short science-fiction stories extrapolating astronomical ideas; eight of his stories have been published so far.

 Radio listeners know Fraknoi as a frequent guest on local and national news and talk programs.
 In Northern California, he appeared for over 35 years on the Jim Eason, Gil Gross, and Ronn Owens programs on KGO.
 He has also been a regular guest on The Forum Program on KQED, and was the “astronomer-in residence” on the syndicated Mark and Brian Show out of Los Angeles.
 Nationally, he has been heard on Science Friday and Weekend All Things Considered on National Public Radio.
 His TV appearances include The Today Show, MSNBC, CBS Morning News, and Larry King Live.